oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 *   Write the expectations in order, so that each test has a coherent story.
 That makes the test easier to follow.
 *   Always validate an external side effect.
     *   **Example**: In [this](https://github.com/oppia/oppia/blob/c714eeb320e0ebf9fe400403569428933658d3f1/core/templates/components/button-directives/create-activity-button.component.ts#L49-L56) function, the call to siteAnalyticsService is an external side effect.

+### Contacts

+If you have any questions about the above, you can contact any of the people below:
+* @aishwary023 - aishwary.saxena.min19@iitbhu.ac.in
+* @gp201 - praneethg2001@gmail.com
+* @Radesh-kumar - imradesh@gmail.com

 ## General tips